British and Other Navies in World War 2 Day-by-Day by Don Kindell

 Battleship REVENGE departed Portsmouth late on the 15th escorted by destroyers WANDERER and WITCH and Polish destroyer BURZA, arriving at Plymouth early on the 16th.

-In operation D.H.U, Battlecruiser HOOD departed Scapa Flow at 1550 to screen Aircraft carrier FURIOUS and heavy cruisers BERWICK and NORFOLK with destroyers MATABELE and PUNJABI to raid Tromso on the 16th.
+In operation D.H.U, Battlecruiser HOOD departed Scapa Flow at 1550 to screen aircraft carrier FURIOUS and heavy cruisers BERWICK and NORFOLK with destroyers MATABELE and PUNJABI to raid Tromso on the 16th.

 Destroyers SOMALI, ESKIMO, MASHONA departed Scapa Flow at 1550 and were exercising in the Pentland Firth prior to DHU.
 These destroyers joined aircraft carrier FURIOUS.